Simulation-Software-Engineering/Lecture-Material/00_organization/organizational_remarks_week10_slides.md

 ## Challenge Step 3: Suggestions

-- Heterogeneous field: from great already done contributions to not really started
+- Heterogeneous field: from *"already did good contributions"* to *"not really started"*
 - If we think you are doing good, we will not interfere much, but you can of course always ask for input.
 - A few have not yet opened an issue in the challenge repo (deadline was Dec 18).
 Please get in touch with your adviser asap.
+- In general, please use the issue to keep us posted about any updates.

 ---